AliBahaari/TiltJS/README.md

 </script>
 ```
 *Note :* All the properties above should be filled; `identifier` should be ***String***, `transitionIn`, `transitionOut` should be ***Array***; `rotationInterval`, `outRotationX`, `outRotationY` should be ***Integer***.

-## Minified

-In the minified version, it uses Babel to feel free for using in old version browsers.